MicrosoftDocs/entra-docs/docs/identity-platform/signing-key-rollover.md

 * Use the caching algorithm below to ensure the caching is resilient and secure

 ### Keys metadata caching algorithm:
 Our [standard libraries](reference-v2-libraries.md) implement resilient and secure caching of keys.
 It’s recommended to use them to avoid subtle defects in the implementation.
-For custom implementations, here is the rough algorithm:
+For custom implementations, here's the rough algorithm:

 #### General considerations:
 * The service validating tokens should have a cache capable of storing many distinct keys (10-1000).